InteractiveDataVis/Interactive-Data-Vis-Spring2023/1_2_basic_html/NOTES.md

 If you find you're not able complete this week's assignment, reflecting on where you are getting stuck here will help you get full credit for this week's tutorial

 ------------

+I need to review how setting coordinates happens.
+At one point, I inverted the dimensions of my rect, and about a third of the rectangle was obscured.
+Maybe setting a viewbox would help?